FAQs: Real Estate Law

 After the closing of title, your real estate attorney will provide a closing statement, which should itemize and clearly explain all of your expenses, as well as the adjustments.
 The closing statement should be in a format that is easy to understand, so you and your income tax preparer can easily identify important financial information about your transaction.
 Most of the Purchaser’s and Seller’s expenses and adjustments are also contained in the Federal RESPA Statement, however many clients and income tax professionals find that document confusing and extremely difficult to understand.

 The format and completeness of the closing statement varies among real estate attorneys.
 Some real estate lawyers simply fill in the blank spaces on a single page form provided by the title company.
 We pride ourselves on the thoroughness of our closing statement, as well as the ease in understanding all the information it contains.
+Our closing statement also contains copies of the NY real estate contract of sale, and all important documents concerning the NY real estate transaction.

 We do not recommend that your paramount criteria for selecting a real estate lawyer be which lawyer charges the lowest fee.
 Furthermore, in our experience, the difference between the fees charged by one New York real estate attorney and another is usually no more than a few hundred dollars.